VladimirGorin/Instaparse/README.md

     genuine_audience:Profiles with less than 1000 followers

 >  If there are errors / bugs / questions, write to me in telegram s.m. profile.
 You were Vladimir thank you for your attention!

+## Output
+I have added a full activity tracking function, you can go make tea and when you return look into the `/tracker/your_account_name.json` directory, open the file with the accounts you want and see all the logs.

 ## License
 MIT